Evacuees fleeing Canary Islands wildfire rise to 8,000

 The blaze, which began on Saturday near the town of Tejeda, is advancing on several fronts, propelled by a combination of high temperatures, strong winds and low humidity.
 So far, the fire is affecting the mountainous central part of the island rather than coastal areas busy with tourists in the summer months.

 “The fire remains out of control,” a spokeswoman for emergency services in the region told Reuters.
-“It is a very serous fire.”
+“It is a very serious fire.”

 Sixteen planes and helicopters as well as more than 700 firefighters are currently working to contain flames as high as 50 meters, authorities said.
 More than 3,400 hectares have burned so far and the fire is moving aggressively toward the northwestern Tamadaba natural park, home to some of the island’s oldest pine forests.